debisic/gpt-llm-tuning/README.md

 Error Handling: The test includes exception handling for timeout, connection errors, and other request-related exceptions to ensure robustness.

 ## NB
-The FastAPI endpoint above should be replaced with the IP of the VM mapped to port 80, for example [44.121.33.222:80](./images/FastAPI-UI-1.png)
+The FastAPI endpoint above should be replaced with the IP of the VM mapped to port 80, for example 44.121.33.222:80 as shown in these [figures](./images/FastAPI-UI-1.png)